On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: A Metric for Instance Difficulty

-where $\widetilde{\vx} \sim U(\gD)$ indicates $\widetilde{\vx}$ is uniformly sampled from the finite set $\gD$. $d(\vx)$ is a bounded function measuring the relatively difficulty of an instance $\vx$ within a set.
-It is close to $0$ for the hardest instances, and $1$ for the easiest ones.
-We discuss the motivation and properties of $d(\vx)$ in Appendix~\ref{subsec:d_function}.
-Especially, we show that it mainly depends on the data and the perturbation applied, the model architecture or the training duration can hardly affect the difficulty function.
-Therefore, $d(\vx)$ can represent the difficulty of $\vx$ within a set under a specific type of perturbation.
-In following sections of this paper, we treat $d(\vx)$ as an intrinsic property of $\vx$ given the adversarial attack.
+We discuss the motivation for and properties of $d(\vx, \gA)$ in Appendix~\ref{subsec:d_function}.
+In particular, in Appendix~\ref{subsec:d_function}, we demonstrate that the difficulty function $d$ mainly depends on the original data $\vx$ and the perturbation algorithm $\gA$; the model architecture and the training duration have negligible effects on $d$.
+Therefore, we use $\vx$ and $\gA$ as the parameters of the function $d$, and omit the others for notation simplicity.
+In other words, $d(\vx, \gA)$ can represent the difficulty of $\vx$ within a set under a specific type of attack $\gA$.